 Health Conditions: Important

-Prescription drugs do not mix with plant medicines and it is recommended that you cease usage of these drugs before participating in entheogenic plant ceremonies (ayahuasca, toe, etc).
+Prescription drugs do not mix with plant medicines and it is recommended that you cease usage of these drugs before working with Amazonian plants.
 Anyone taking any form of antidepressant drugs should have ceased usage up to six weeks before their arrival.
 This is also the case for antibiotics or antihistamines or decongestants, asthma inhalers (with high amounts of caffeine), which should be ceased more than a week before participation.
 Other prescription drugs such as narcotics, sedatives, tranquillizers, anti-hypertensive agents (used to treat high blood pressure), analgesics like Meperidine, anti-Parkinson drugs (medicines used to reduce the symptoms of Parkinson’s disease) like Levopoda, drugs used to treat heart conditions, like Dopamine (brand name: Intropin), neurological prescriptions like Carbamazipine (a drug that eliminates seizures, but has also severe side effects), and sympathomimetic drugs (substances that mimic the effects of the hormones adrenaline and noradrenaline) like amphetamine and tyrosine.
 Amphetamine salts-based medication (brand name: Adderall) used (in the US & Canada) to treat attention deficit hyperactivity disorder and narcolepsy, is equally not compatible with entheogenic plant medicines.
 Additionally, taking products like Clonazepamis, a benzodiazepine drug prescribed to treat seizures and panic disorder, with anxiolytic, anticonvulsant, muscle relaxant, and hypnotic properties (brand names: Klonopin, Rivotril, Ravotril, Rivatril, Clonex, Paxam, or Kriadex), are not complimentary to plant medicines.

 Diabetes, other conditions